 - Create a retail staffing model with enterprise-, division-, and branch-level views, using in-branch transaction data.

 All of this, clearly, affects branches slated to remain open.
 The “even bigger rocks” of branch consolidation and branch footprint reduction will be addressed later in this article.

-Cutting costs in retail branch networks: Efficient staffing
+Improving operations in retail branch networks: Efficient staffing

 Surprisingly, most banks fail to do this.
 We know, because at The Lab, it’s often one of the first things we do.
 The banks will have the data, but they haven’t leveraged it—cleaning it, parsing it, creating useful KPIs based on business-relevant ratios, and then plugging it all into a business intelligence, or BI, platform that provides invaluable visualization.